-The Jurisprudence Quiz is a component of Nova Scotia College of Dietitians and Nutritionists (NSCDN)'s mandatory Continuing Competency Program (CCP).
+The Jurisprudence Quiz is a component of NSCDN's mandatory Continuing Competency Program (CCP).
 The quiz aims to support dietitians in maintaining a current understanding of the regulatory, provincial, and federal requirements related to dietetic practice.
 The legal principle "ignorance of the law excuses no one" means that a person unaware of a law may not escape liability for violating it merely because they were unaware.
 The quiz provides dietitians with information related to laws, regulations, standards, and guidelines that govern dietitians' practice.